 The highlight of the famil itinerary was the Firedance Festival, which was held over two days in Vunga village, deep in the highlands of New Britain’s Gazelle Peninsula.
-After a traditional Melanesian welcome ceremony with their hosts, the group were treated to a traditional ‘mumu’ lunch, then later in the evening, the fire-dance performances, which were to continue throughout the night.
+After a traditional Melanesian welcome ceremony with their hosts, the group was treated to a traditional ‘mumu’ lunch.
+Later in the evening, the fire-dance performances, which were to continued throughout the night.

 The firedance itself was the undisputed highlight of the festival for TravelManagers’ Maria Pandalai.

 “My jaw literally dropped seeing the different communities perform their traditional dancing and singing.
 Each group had their unique headdress and attire, mainly based around different animal spirits.
 The main event, the fire dance itself, took place at night – it was extraordinary seeing the men run through fire.”